just-hms/data-mining-and-machine-learning-notes/docs/4-AssociationRule.md

 In $D_2$ we don't change mc, $\overline{m}c$ , $m\overline{c}$ but we change $\overline{mc}$, transactions in which milk and coffee do not appear.

-$x^2$ tells us they are independent; life tells us that they are independent but those values tell us we have a strong correlation.
+$x^2$ tells us they are independent; lift tells us that they are independent but those values tell us we have a strong correlation.

 The problem is in $\overline{mc}$, null-transactions as they are called, they affect $x^2$ and lift because they are metrics that are known as null-variant while the others are null-invariant, independently of null transactions the result is the same.